volodymyrhudyma/blog/content/blog/type-guards-in-typescript.md

   - JavaScript
 promote: false
-metaDescription: Learn Type Guards in TypeScript that allow you to refine variable type inside of a conditional block.
+metaDescription: Learn Type Guards in TypeScript that allow you to refine variable type inside a conditional block.
+Use Built-In or Custom (User Defined) Type Guards that return Type Predicates.
 shareImage: /img/type-guards-in-typescript.jpg
 teaser: If you work with Typescript of a regular basis, you know that it provides developers with a large feature list that frequently gets updated